-CoQ10 may lower blood sugar, so people with diabetes should talk with their health care provider before taking it to avoid the risk of low blood sugar.
+CoQ10 may lower blood sugar, so people with diabetes should talk with their provider before taking it to avoid the risk of low blood sugar.
 Some suggest that it may also lower blood pressure.

 If you are being treated with any of the following medications, you should not use CoQ10 without first talking to your health care provider.

-Chemotherapy medications -- Researchers aren’t sure whether CoQ10’s antioxidant effect might make some chemotherapy drugs less effective.
-Always ask your oncologist before taking antioxidants or any supplement along with chemotherapy.
+Chemotherapy medications: Researchers are not sure whether CoQ10's antioxidant effect might make some chemotherapy drugs less effective.
+Ask your oncologist before taking antioxidants or any supplement along with chemotherapy.

-Daunorubicin and doxorubicin -- CoQ10 may help reduce the toxic effects on the heart caused by daunorubicin (Cerubidin) and doxorubicin (Adriamycin), two chemotherapy medications that are used to treat several kinds of cancer.
-Always ask your oncologist before taking antioxidants or any supplement along with chemotherapy.
+Daunorubicin and doxorubicin: CoQ10 may help reduce the toxic effects on the heart caused by daunorubicin (Cerubidin) and doxorubicin (Adriamycin), two chemotherapy medications that are used to treat several kinds of cancer.
+Ask your oncologist before taking antioxidants or any supplement along with chemotherapy.

-Blood pressure medications -- CoQ10 may work with blood pressure medications to lower blood pressure.
-In a clinical study of people taking blood pressure medications, adding CoQ10 supplements allowed them to lower the doses of these medications.
+Blood pressure medications: CoQ10 may work with blood pressure medications to lower blood pressure.
+In a clinical study of people taking blood pressure medications, adding CoQ10 supplements allowed them to reduce the doses of these medications.
 More research is needed, however.
-If you take medication for high blood pressure, talk to your health care provider before taking CoQ10, and don’t stop taking your regular medication.
+If you take medication for high blood pressure, talk to your provider before taking CoQ10, and DO NOT stop taking your regular medication.

-Blood-thinning medications -- There have been reports that CoQ10 may make medications such as warfarin (Coumadin) or clopidigrel (Plavix) less effective at thinning the blood.
-If you take blood thinners, ask your health care provider before taking CoQ10.
+Blood-thinning medications: There have been reports that CoQ10 may make medications such as warfarin (Coumadin) or clopidigrel (Plavix) less effective at thinning the blood.
+If you take blood thinners, ask your provider before taking CoQ10.